Spotlight: Help Us Count Birds, Become a Citizen Scientist

 Help scientists get the “big picture” about bird populations.

-This winter, become a “citizen scientist” by participating in the 114th Annual Christmas Bird Count (CBC) or the 17th Annual Great Backyard Bird Count (GBBC).
-The CBC is a joint project between the National Audubon Society and partners in Canada, the U.S. and Mexico, while the Great Backyard Bird Count is a joint project of the Cornell Lab of Ornithology and the National Audubon Society, with Canadian partner Bird Studies Canada.
-Both events engage bird watchers of all ages and all experience levels.
-Participants tally the number of individual birds of each species they see during their count period and then enter the numbers onto the event website.
+Become a “citizen scientist” this winter by participating in the annual Great Backyard Bird Count (GBBC); a joint project of the Cornell Lab of Ornithology and The National Audubon Society, with international partner Bird Studies Canada.
+GBBC engages bird watchers of all ages and all experience levels.
+Participants tally the number of individual birds of each species they see during a count period and then enter the numbers using the event website.

-Scientists use the information, along with observations from other citizen-science projects, such as Project FeederWatch and eBird, to get the “big picture” about what is happening to bird populations.
-The longer these data are collected, the more meaningful they become in helping scientists investigate such far-reaching questions as the timing of bird migrations or how a change in climate might influence bird populations.
+Scientists use your information, along with observations from other citizen-science projects, such as the Christmas Bird Count, Project FeederWatch and eBird, to get the “big picture” about what is happening to bird populations.
+The longer citizens collect the information, the more meaningful the data becomes.
+Scientists use this data to investigate such far-reaching questions as when birds migrate?
+Or how climate changes influence bird populations?

-Getting started is as easy as 1, 2, 3!
-This winter, the Great Backyard Bird Count takes place from February 14-17, 2014.
-You can count birds from any location for as little as 15 minutes on one day, or you can count for as long as you like each day of the event.
-You can count birds in your own backyard, your local city, county, regional, state or federal park, or join an event that’s taking place near you.
+The Great Backyard Bird Count takes place February 13–16, 2015.
+Watch this slide show to learn how you can participate.
+Count birds from any location for as little as 15 minutes on one day, or as long as you like each day of the event.
+Count birds in your own backyard, or on local city, county, regional, state or federal lands.
+Get started by checking out the GBBC’s website.
 You’ll need to count birds for at least 15 minutes on one or more days of the GBBC and submit a new checklist for each new day and each new location.
-If you’re new to bird watching, you might want to check out this section of the GBBC website for help with tricky bird identifications, choosing binoculars, bird feeding tips, and much more.
+If you’re new to bird watching, you might want to also explore the GBBC website for help with tricky bird identifications, choosing binoculars, bird feeding tips, and much more.

-National Wildlife Refuges are great places to go birding.
-There is at least one refuge within an hour’s drive of most major metropolitan areas.
-These areas, encompassing more than 150 million acres, provide habitat for more than 700 species of birds.
-Each year, millions of migrating birds use refuges as stepping stones as they fly thousands of miles between their summer and winter homes.
-For some great birding resources visit our website for tips on kids and families, backyard birding, some inspiring conservation stories, and some other ways to get involved with our conservation efforts.
+Refuges are great places for birding— and there is at least one refuge within an hour of most major U.S. metropolitan areas.
+Together they encompass more than 150 million acres (60.7 million ha) and provide habitat for more than 700 bird species.
+Each year, millions of migrating birds use refuges as stepping stones for the long flight between their summer and winter homes.
+Visit the National Wildlife Refuge System website to learn about birding on refuges for kids and families or backyard birding.
+Read inspiring bird conservation stories, or get involved with our conservation efforts.

-Make Sure YouCheck out the GBBC website for some cool activities for kids.
-Parents and kids can print out images and fact sheets to color, print out jigsaw puzzles, identify birds by sound by playing the Guess Who’s Squawkin’ game, a crossword puzzle, and more.
+Parents and teachers--check out the GBBC website for some cool activities for kids.
+Print out images and fact sheets to color, print out jigsaw puzzles, identify birds by sound by playing the Guess Who’s Squawkin’ game, complete a word puzzle and more.